javier-hernandezo/Transformer-Networks/README.md

 ![Header](images/STN.PNG)

+Spatial transformer networks are a generalization of differentiable attention to any spatial transformation.
 STNs allow a neural network to perform spatial manipulation on the input data within the network to enhance the geometric invariance of the model.

 CNNs are not invariant to rotation and scale and more general affine transformations.
 In STNs the localization network is a regular CNN which regresses the transformation parameters.
 The transformation network learns automatically the spatial transformations that enhances the global accuracy on a specific dataset.